 Election 2022: Carr looks to continue to lead as Wadena County Sheriff

-The race for Wadena County Sheriff includes incumbent Mike Carr Jr., Milo Scott and Jason Hofer.
+The race for Wadena County Sheriff includes incumbent Mike Carr Jr., and Milo Scott.

 WADENA — Mike Carr Jr. has 17 years of experience as Wadena County Sheriff and he hopes to be re-elected to another term.